Vulturu in the Transylvanian Mountains, Romania

-I found the world extremely gloomy, and didn’t discover BrntWaffles’ Midnight Dream Lighting Mod and Aminova’s Midnight Hollow Plant Overrides for the world until I had already left it… Hence the winter pics, which were so much easier on my eyes!
+I found Midnight Hollow extremely gloomy, and didn’t discover BrntWaffles’ Midnight Dream Lighting Mod and Aminova’s Midnight Hollow Plant Overrides for the world until I had already left it… Hence the abundance of winter pics, which were so much easier on my eyes!

 “Right after WWII, the country found itself behind the Iron wall and became a socialist republic, part of the great communist community.
 A lot of people fled the countryside for the more enticing life in the larger cities, but the Duke of Vulturu stayed put.
 After first having fought side by side with the Nazis against the Soviet Union, and then in 1944 having switched sides, joining the Allied forces, but still not having succeeded in avoiding his domain being occupied by the Red Army, he was a fierce opponent to the Warsaw Pact.
 Out of necessity, he faked allegiance and gave away most of his huge estate to the government.
 But his influence in Vulturu remained.